ansys/grantami-bomanalytics/doc/source/api/compliance/index.rst

 :ref:`ref_grantami_bomanalytics_api_compliance_substances`,
 :ref:`ref_grantami_bomanalytics_api_compliance_materials`,
 :ref:`ref_grantami_bomanalytics_api_compliance_specifications`, and
-:ref:`ref_grantami_bomanalytics_api_compliance_parts` queries
+:ref:`ref_grantami_bomanalytics_api_compliance_parts` queries (collectively referred to as record-based compliance queries) can be used to determine the compliance of records in a Granta MI database.
+These queries will also consider any additional associated BoM items stored in Granta MI.
+For example, if the specified part record contains links to other parts and specifications, these will be included in the analysis.

-can be used to determine the compliance of records in a Granta MI database based on a number of :ref:`ref_grantami_bomanalytics_api_compliance_indicators`.
+Compliance is determined based on a number of :ref:`ref_grantami_bomanalytics_api_compliance_indicators`.
 An indicator is a collection of one or more legislations and a threshold.
 If a certain record directly or indirectly contains substances impacted by one of the specified legislations in an amount that exceeds the threshold, the record is not compliant with that indicator.
 For more information about possible results, see the definitions of the indicators.

-The :ref:`ref_grantami_bomanalytics_api_compliance_bom` query accepts a BoM (bill of materials) in XML format and returns the compliance status of the BoM based on the Granta MI records referenced by it.
-As opposed to record based queries, which expand the request input from linked items in the database,the BoM compliance analysis only considers items defined in the input BoM and does traverse database links to find linked items.
+The :ref:`ref_grantami_bomanalytics_api_compliance_bom` query accepts a BoM (bill of materials) in XML format and returns the compliance status of the BoM based on the BoM's contents.
+As opposed to record-based queries, the BoM compliance analysis only considers items explicitly defined in the input BoM.
+It does not follow links to other BoM items as in the record-based queries described above.

 In general, the result of each query is a recursive BoM (or multi-level BoM) that shows the compliance status and impacted substances at each level.
 If you are looking for a simple determination of the substances indirectly or directly